SpellholdStudios/1pp/README.md

   - Traification.
 Feel free to provide me with translations.
 I will include them as soon as possible.
   - Updated WeiDU installer to v246.

 b.
-Components specific changes and fixes:
+Components specific changes and fixes
-  - [114] 1ppv4: Softer Spell Effects (114_effects.tph)
+  - [114] <u>1ppv4: Softer Spell Effects</u> (114_effects.tph)
     - Replaced READLN action \~WARNING: This component will only work properly with 3D support enabled (alpha blending).
 Installing this component on BG2 in software rendering mode IS NOT A GOOD IDEA.\~ with reading '3D Acceleration=1' in baldur.ini before running the component.
-    - Function GW_MODIFY_PROJ replaces Lollorian's BWP Fixpack patch (114_effects.tph.patch: modify new projectile values in ALL spell headers) which was inefficient and patched nothing.
+    - Function GW_MODIFY_PROJ replaces Lollorian's BWP Fixpack patch (<a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/114_effects.tph.patch">114_effects.tph.patch</a>: modify new projectile values in ALL spell headers) which was inefficient and patched nothing.
 Moreover, it was using a wrong offset coding for ITM files.
+Source: <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/1126bae51bf116fb82d8ad8d82882173cdb1a0d3">commit</a>.

-  - [200] 1ppv4: Core content patches (200_1ppv2_cut.tph)
+  - [200] <u>1ppv4: Core content patches</u> (200_1ppv2_cut.tph)
     - Added a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla IHAMM10 icon and installs new IHAMM10 1pp icon as IHAMM05B), and not to set Borok's Fist's icon to Runehammers.
     - Code simplified or re-written with newer functions to provide automatic process:
       - Replaced WRITE_LONG 0x3E 0 and WRITE_ASCII 0x3A \~ISHLDS01\~ with WRITE_ASCII 0x3A \~ISHLDS01\~ #8.
 Id. with offsets 0x48 0x44, and 0x5C 0x58.